-The career of the character before adventuring in the MEGATRAVELLER game.
+MEGATRAVELLER game.
 In MEGATRAVELLER, there are 18 different services.
-In The Zhodani Conspiracy, the five most common are used. (see Army, Marines, Merchants, Navy, Scouts)
+In The Zhodani Conspiracy, the five most common are used. (see Army, Marines, Merchants,

+Navy, Scouts)
-Sharurshid Megacorporation is one of

-industries.
-Sharurshid has conducted limited trade with the Zhodani Consulate. (see Kiefer, Raclor, Transom and Zhodani Consulate) Acquired by characters while in the service.
+Sharurshid Sharurshid Megacorporation is one of 13 mega-corporations in the industries.
+Sharurshid has conducted limited trade with the Zhodani Consulate. (see Kiefer, Raclor, Transom and Zhodani Consulate)

+Imperium.
+Sharurshid's business activities emphasize trade in luxury and novelty goods, transport of goods between worlds, and service service.
 These skills will affect the ability of the characters to succeed at certain tasks.
 There are 72 skills in The Zhodani Conspiracy, from Academic to Zero-G Environment.